 It is therefore safe to say that from a reputation standpoint, Coinsquare is not your average garden variety cryptocurrency exchange and has quite high standards.

 Definitely not a “scam” cryptocurrency exchange.

-Coinsquare started off as a Bitcoin exchange but has recently expanded their cryptocurrency asset coverage to include Ethereum, Litecoin, Bitcoin Cash, Dogecoin and Dash.
-They are also considering offering Ripple XRP within the next few months which will greatly increase their crypto asset coverage.
+Coinsquare started off as a Bitcoin exchange but has recently expanded their cryptocurrency asset coverage to include Ethereum, Litecoin, Bitcoin Cash, Dogecoin, Dash, Ripple XRP as well as Stellar Lumens (XLM).

 Coinsquare is what is called a “Fiat Gateway” primarily for use by Canadian traders who want to use their CAD to buy cryptocurrencies.
 While many users would be comfortable with the coins that Coinsquare has on offer, there is always the option to move these coins onto another cryptocurrency exchange and pick up other altcoins.

 Currency Converter at Coinsquare